Birational automorphism groups of Severi-Brauer surfaces over the field of rational numbers: Introduction

 \begin{definition} An $n$-dimensional variety $V$ over a field $\mathbf{F}$ is called a \textit{ Severi--Brauer variety} if

 where $\overline{\mathbf{F}}$ is an algebraic closure of $\mathbf{F}.$ Such a variety $V$ is called non-trivial if it is not isomorphic to $\mathbb{P}^n_{\mathbf{F}}.$ \end{definition}

 Like $\mathrm{Cr}_n(\mathbf{F}),$ the group $\mathrm{Bir}(V)$ of birational automorphisms of a Severi--Brauer variety $V$ also has a complicated structure (cf.~\cite{IskTregub} and~\cite{Weinstein}).
 A classification of finite groups that appear as subgroups of $\mathrm{Bir}(V)$ for non-trivial Severi--Brauer surfaces over various fields of characteristic zero was given in~\cite[Theorem 1.3]{Shramov1}.
 On the other hand, there is no simple way to decide which of them are realized for a given field, or for a given Severi--Brauer surface.
-Meanwhile, we have a very simple description of finite subgroups of $\mathrm{Bir}(V)$ over a field of characteristic different from~$3$ which contains no roots of unity of any odd degree.